calvinalkan/better-wordpress-hooks/README.md

 /**
  * Wraps the created abstract listener in a closure.
- * The Wordpress Hook Api will save this closure as
+ * The WordPress Hook Api will save this closure as
  * the Hook Callback and execute it at runtime.
  *
  * @param  \BetterWpHooks\Contracts\AbstractListener  $listener